 CEJ predominantly works in painting, but also across the fields of installation and video art.
-Primarily, her practice explores the relationship between art – and by extension culture – and the natural world.
+Primarily, their practice explores the relationship between art – and by extension culture – and the natural world.
 Particularly in the Global North, there is a prevailing culture-nature divide; the metabolic rift.
 In a time where our separation from the environment is beginning to collide with humanity’s existence, a paradigm shift is critical.
 While largely tar and concrete, the city is full of life; both human and non-human.
-CEJ’s recent works are an intimate reconnection to her/our eco-surroundings and the mortality, beauty and complexity of this existence.
+CEJ’s recent works are an intimate reconnection to their/our eco-surroundings and the mortality, beauty and complexity of this existence.

-Furthermore, her practice sits in the discourse around sensuality and objectification, and their visual manifestations in contemporary and artistic culture.
+Furthermore, their practice sits in the discourse around sensuality and objectification, and their visual manifestations in contemporary and artistic culture.
 The canon’s depictions of lust and the body are explored through the work’s own medium, and challenged through its subjectivity.
 Its saturatured colouring does not retract seduction, flesh and intensity.
 How we look, feel and lose ourselves in desire, then re-imagine these aspects of desire, is the constant endeavour.
 It is a site where false binaries become lost as they intertwine in a wash of stimulated nerves, feeling and colour.

 In 2017, CEJ graduated from the Victorian College of the Arts with First Class Honours.
 They are now studying a Master of Environment, at the University of Melbourne, specialising in the environmental humanities and community resilience.